arpitbbhayani/articles/blogs/phi-accrual.md

 We observe that the arrival intervals follow a [Normal Distribution](https://en.wikipedia.org/wiki/Normal_distribution) indicating most of the heartbeats arrive within a specific interval range while there are a few that arrives late due to various network or system conditions.
 From the information stored in the window we can easily compute the arrival intervals, mean and variance which we require to estimate the probability.

-Since arrival intervals follow a Normal Distribution, we can integrate the Probability Density Function over interval `[t, infinity)` to get the probability of receiving heartbeat after `t` units of time.
+Since arrival intervals follow a Normal Distribution, we can integrate the Probability Density Function over interval `[t, ∞)` to get the probability of receiving heartbeat after `t` units of time.
 Thus the expression for deriving this is as illustrated below.

 ![https://user-images.githubusercontent.com/4745789/87231591-fbe8a680-c3d5-11ea-9427-d4cd66e8e717.png](https://user-images.githubusercontent.com/4745789/87231591-fbe8a680-c3d5-11ea-9427-d4cd66e8e717.png)

-We observe that if the process actually crashes, the value is guaranteed to accrue (accumulate) over time tend to infinity.
+We observe that if the process actually crashes, the value is guaranteed to accrue (accumulate) over time tend to infinity ∞.
 Since the accrual failure detectors outputs value in a continuous range we need to explicitly define thresholds crossing which we say that the system crashed.

 # Benefits of using Accrual Failure Detectors